chica25/Studio_Ghibli_CLI/README.md

-# Studio_Ghibli_CLI
+## Studio_Ghibli_CLI

 Hi there!
-Welcome to my CLI project!
-You'll get an overview of the studio Ghibli API movie lists that gives you several options, to get detail information based on the movie you select.
+Welcome to my CLI application!
+You'll get an overview of **Studio Ghibli API** movie lists.
+You'll have several options to get detail information based on the movie you select.

 API: https://ghibliapi.herokuapp.com/films

 ## Installation